 Need a Physical?
 Local Sports Physical Locations

 Cross Country is a intramural sport, open to all grades.
-(A Physical is Required)
+(A Physical is Not Required)

 Frequently Asked Questions

 Public education has witnessed significant reductions in its state aid, while experiencing increases in costs to health care, transportation, and other expenses directly related to the classroom.
 The concept is not new.
 Other Macomb County districts have been implementing a fee based sports program for years.
 To balance reductions fairly and minimize the impact to the classroom, LCPS will implement this new policy for the 2012-2013 school, which constitutes less than 10 percent of the actual athletic budget.